material-components/material-components-android-compose-theme-adapter/README.md

 There are some known limitations with the implementation at the moment:

 * This relies on your Activity/Context theme extending one of the `Theme.MaterialComponents` themes.
 * Text colors are not read from any text appearances by default.
-You can enable it via the `useTextColors` function parameter.
+You can enable it via the `setTextColors` function parameter.
 * `android:fontVariationSettings` is currently not supported, as variable fonts are not supported in Compose yet.
 * MDC `ShapeAppearances` allow setting of corner families (cut, rounded) per corner, whereas Compose's [Shapes][shapes] allows a single corner family for the entire shape.
 Therefore only the `app:cornerFamily` attribute is read, others (`app:cornerFamilyTopLeft`, etc) are ignored.